top of page

 • "I hear you — and I have a different perspective."

+Tiny boundaries create enormous nervous-system safety.
 Safety is what makes bigger truth possible later.

 7. Repair the Root (The Real Work)

-You don’t try not to fawn.
+When the root clears, something remarkable happens.
+You don't try not to fawn.
+The reaction simply doesn't arrive.

-“It was like the reflex never showed up.”
+Women often say: "It was like the reflex never showed up."

-That’s what rewiring feels like.
+That's what rewiring actually feels like.

 8. Celebrate the Shift

-This work isn’t about perfection.
+This work isn't about perfection.
+It's about return.

 Every time you: